 If you suspect your hard drive has experienced a head crash, the most important thing to do is stop using the device immediately.
 Using the media can cause further damage and potentially make it impossible to recover your data.

-If you have not already backed up your data, do so immediately.
+If you have not already backed up your data, do so immediately before it fails.
 This will ensure you keep all important files if the drive fails completely.
 Avoid copying large amounts of data during this process.

 Contact a Professional Data Recovery Service